Step 2.4: R-R-P Dyad Closures: Valid, Invalid, or Broken

 Videos

-There are two videos.
-They show the dyad-closures when they are broken and not broken
+The two videos, below, show the dyad-closures when they are valid and Invalid.

 As you look at these videos, identify the Motion-Part.
 The Motion-Part ALWAYS moves with the motion-values that are at the input-connector of the Motion-Dimension FB.

-The videos show: Unrestricted and Restricted Dyad Closure and Invalid Closures of the R-R-P dyad.
+The videos show: the Valid and Invalid dyad closures of the R-R-P dyad.

 Video 1: CRANK + R-R-P dyad - 4 VALID Closures